sampokuokkanen/belated/README.md

 - Catch SIGTERM and friends
   - Now supports it, partly.
 - Don't crash on errors (Partially done)
-- Make it possible to schedule jobs
+- Save jobs enqueued at a future date too when quitting (now it only saves the jobs in the queue)
+- Have multiple queues?
 - Maybe support ActiveJob?
 - Have a web UI
 - Do some performance testing